ELDON HABEGGER Obituary - Convoy, OH | Fort Wayne Newspapers

-ELDON LYNN HABEGGER, 82, of Convoy, Ohio, passed away on the evening of Monday, May 18, 2020, at his residence.
-Born May 19, 1937, in Decatur, Ind., he was son of the late Eldon Huser Habegger and to the late Dolores (Book) Habegger - Reichard.
-Eldon was united in marriage to Carolyn A.; she preceded him in death in 2016.
-Eldon retired in 2008, as founder of Habegger Floors in Decatur.
-Funeral service is 2 p.m.
+HABEGGER, ELDON LYNN: Funeral service is 2 p.m.
 Sunday, May 24, 2020, at Zwick & Jahn Funeral Home, in Decatur, with visitation one hour priror and Military Honors conducted by the American Legion Post 43.
 Social distancing will be followed at the public service.
-The family will also receive friends from 1 to 3 and 5 to 8 p.m.
-Saturday, May 23, 2020, at the the funeral home.
-Preferred memorials can be made to Willshire-Union United Methodist Church.
-Arrangements by Zwick & Jahn Funeral Home in Decatur, Ind.
+The family will also receive friends from 1 to 3 and 5 to 8 p.m. today, May 23, 2020, at the the funeral home.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.